Evan-Proulx/EasyMoneyProject/README.md

 # Easy Money
-A mobile app aimed at saving YOU money.
+A mobile app aimed at saving you money.

 ## Authors